tentone/tello-ros2/README.md

 ### Camera Calibration

-- To allow the drone to be used for 3D vision tasks, as for example monocular SLAM (e.g. [ORB-SLAM2](https://github.com/alsora/ros2-ORB_SLAM2)) the camera should be first calibrated.
+- To allow the drone to be used for 3D vision tasks, as for example monocular SLAM the camera should be first calibrated.
 - A sample calibration file is provided with parameters captures from the drone used for testing but it is recommended to perform individual calibrations for each drone used.
 - Calibration can be achieved using the [camera_calibration](https://navigation.ros.org/tutorials/docs/camera_calibration.html) package.
 Calibration pattern can be generated using the [calib.io pattern generator](https://calib.io/pages/camera-calibration-pattern-generator) tool.